srilayaenter/SrilayaEnterprises/docs/prd.md

 - Assign button

 **Shipment Tracking**
-- View all shipments with status: Assigned, In Transit, Out for Delivery, Delivered, Returned
+- View all shipments for Online Orders with status: Assigned, In Transit, Out for Delivery, Delivered, Returned
 - Update shipment status with timestamp
 - Record delivery confirmation or return reason
 - Customer notification on status updates